Jujutsu: Sport jujutsu

-There are many types of sport jujutsu.
-One version of sport jujutsu is known as "JJIF Rules Sport Ju-Jitsu", organized by Ju-Jitsu International Federation (JJIF).
+There are many types of sports jujutsu.
+One version of sports jujutsu is known as "JJIF Rules Sport Ju-Jitsu", organized by Ju-Jitsu International Federation (JJIF).
 The JJIF is a member of GAISF and has been recognized as an official sport of the World Games.

 Sport jujutsu comes in three main variants.
 In Duo (self-defense demonstration), both the tori (attacker) and the uke (defender) come from the same team and demonstrate self-defense techniques.
 In this variant, there is a special system named Random Attacks, focusing on instilling quick reaction times against any given attack by defending and countering.
 The tori and the uke are also from the same team but here they do not know what the attack will be, which is given to the tori by the judges, without the uke's knowledge.

-The second variant is the Fighting System (Freefighting) where competitors combine striking, grappling and submissions under rules which emphasise safety.
+The second variant is the Fighting System (Freefighting) where competitors combine striking, grappling, and submissions under rules which emphasize safety.
 Many of the potentially dangerous techniques such as scissor takedowns, necklocks and digital choking and locking are prohibited in sport jujutsu.
 There are a number of other styles of sport jujutsu with varying rules.

 The third variant is the Japanese/Ne Waza (grappling) system in which competitors start standing up and work for a submission.
 Striking is not allowed.

 Other variants of competition include Sparring, with various rule sets.
-Ground fighting similar to BJJ, Kata and Demonstrations.
+Ground fighting is similar to BJJ, Kata, and Demonstrations.

-Sparring and ground fighting can have various rule sets depending on the organisation.
+Sparring and ground fighting can have various rule sets depending on the organization.
 Kata can be open hand or with traditional Jujutsu weapons and Demonstrations can be in pairs or teams of up to 7.

 Heritage and philosophy

-Japanese culture and religion have become intertwined with the martial arts in the public imagination.
+Japanese culture and religion have become intertwined with martial arts in the public imagination.
 Buddhism, Shinto, Taoism and Confucian philosophy co-exist in Japan, and people generally mix and match to suit.
 This reflects the variety of outlook one finds in the different schools.

 Jujutsu expresses the philosophy of yielding to an opponent's force rather than trying to oppose force with force.
 Manipulating an opponent's attack using his force and direction allows jujutsuka to control the balance of their opponent and hence prevent the opponent from resisting the counterattack.